-It aids digestionistock/shironosovAnother one of the benefits of drinking lemon water is that the acids help to digest food.
+istock/shironosovAnother one of the benefits of lemon water is that the acids help to digest food.
 "The citrus flavonoids in lemon aid the acid in the stomach in breaking down food, which may improve overall digestion," says Palinski-Wade.
 "Warming the water seems to provide the greatest digestive benefits."
-Aiding digestion is especially important as we get older, because the amount of acid in our stomach declines with age.
+Aiding digestion is especially important as we get older because the amount of acid in our stomach declines with age.
 One study showed that over 30 percent of men and women over age 60 had atrophic gastritis, a condition marked by little to no stomach acid.
 In addition, if you add lemon slices and zest to your water, you may be able to harness some of the benefits of pectin, a fiber found in the pulp and peel.
 Many studies have shown fiber to improve digestion and gut health.
-Find out what you should do if you wake up with stomach pain.
+Here's how your body changes when you drink enough water.

 Content continues below ad

-It keeps you hydratedistock/puhhhaHydration is not a direct benefit of the lemon properties themselves, but rather, drinking flavored water might entice you to consume more of it.
-"Fluids in general provide hydration, however some people struggle to drink an adequate amount of water per day simply because they find water boring or do not enjoy the taste," Palinski-Wade says.
+istock/puhhhaHydration is not a direct benefit of the lemon properties themselves, but rather, drinking flavored water might entice you to consume more of it.
+"Fluids, in general, provide hydration, however, some people struggle to drink an adequate amount of water per day simply because they find water boring or do not enjoy the taste," Palinski-Wade says.
 "Adding lemon to water can enhance the taste, making it more appealing to some, helping them to drink more and improve hydration."
 Although the old rule was to drink eight 8-ounce glasses a day, nutritionists now recognize that the amount will vary based on what you weigh, how active you are, and where you live.
 One test to make sure you're getting enough?
 Your pee should be nearly clear—if it's yellow or dark, you need to drink more.
-Here's why you need to drink water when you're stressed.
+Here's how to guarantee you'll drink more water throughout the day.